A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{emantic} segmentation, as a significant computer vision task, aims to assign a class label to each pixel in the image.
-Fully convolutional networks (FCNs) \cite{FCN} have been the pioneer to handle this task in an end-to-end manner, then various of deep neural network models \cite{SegNet, UNet, RefineNet, DeepLabV2, PSPNet, TMM1, TMM2} have made great improvements recently.
+Fully convolutional networks (FCNs) \cite{FCN} have been the pioneer to handle this task in an end-to-end manner, then various of deep neural network models \cite{SegNet, UNet, RefineNet, DeepLabV2, PSPNet, seg_tcds_1} have made great improvements recently.
 However, massive pixel-level annotated data required in semantic segmentation leads to expensive annotation cost.
 In addition, these methods have a dramatically performance decline when meeting unseen classes.
-To address above-mentioned issues, few-shot segmentation \cite{OSLSM} is proposed using few annotated data to segment unseen classes.
+In contrast, human cognitive ability can easily accurately complete complex tasks such as recognition based on the existing knowledge and a small amount of new labeled data.
+To address the above-mentioned issues, few-shot segmentation \cite{OSLSM} is proposed, using limited annotated data to segment unseen classes.
 Different from fully supervised semantic segmentation, few-shot segmentation splits the whole data into support set and query set.
-The support set in this task provides meaningful and critical features of certain class to guide algorithm extracting target of same class in query set.
+The support set in this task provides meaningful and critical features of certain class to guide method extracting target with same class in query set.
 Current few-shot segmentation methods are mainly based on metric learning, containing two main technical routes: affinity learning \cite{PGNet, BriNet, DAN} and prototypical learning \cite{SGOne, CANet, PMM}.
-Affinity learning acquires feature of support object with the help of support label.
-Then each pixel-wise feature belonging to the support image is matched to pixel-wise feature at the same position of query image through various correlation measure operations, guiding query segmentation.
-Prototypical learning methods usually uses one or few prototypes to represent support object feature and guide segmentation of query target.
-These methods adopt masked global average pooling (masked GAP) \cite{SGOne} to obtain support prototypes.
+Affinity learning acquires feature of support object with the help of support mask.
+Then each pixel-wise support feature is matched to query feature through various correlation measure operations, guiding query segmentation.
+Prototypical learning methods usually use one or few prototypes to represent support object feature and guide segmentation of query target.
+These methods adopt masked global average pooling (masked GAP) \cite{SGOne} to obtain support prototype.
 Generally, the support prototype is combined with query feature through correlation metrics to realize high-quality segmentation.
-However, existing methods still have two major weaknesses.
-First, the appearance of objects in images may have different quantities, perspectives, illumination intensities and etc. Previous methods can not apply abundant and representative support information to guide query target segmentation.
-Second, few support samples can not provide sufficient representative information.
+However, there are still two major challenges need to be solved in few-shot segmentation task.
+First, the appearance of objects in images may have different quantities, perspectives, illumination intensities, etc. The feature distinction between support and query dramatically reduces the segmentation performance.
+Second, limited support prototypes are incapable of providing sufficient representative information.
 Some typical failure cases of existing methods can be seen in Fig. \ref{Fig2}.